mesielepush/Animations-of-Contrast-for-death-predictions-of-Covid19/README.md

 # Animations of contrasts for death prediction of Covid19
- This script and notebook produces mp4 animations, for contrasting real data of deaths for Covid19, with the predictions trought time of [Youyang Gu](https://github.com/youyanggu/covid19_projections).
+ This script and notebook produces mp4 animations, for contrasting real data of deaths for Covid19, with the predictions through time of [Youyang Gu](https://github.com/youyanggu/covid19_projections).
 It works for several countries.

  ![GIF EXAMPLE](test.gif)